-Persimmon is one of the largest housebuilders in the UK.
-In 2018 we completed 16,449 home sales to customers, 406 more homes than in 2017.
+Persimmon is one of the largest housebuilders in the UK, completing 15,855 home sales to customers in 2019.

 Affordability is a key factor influencing housing demand.
 Our customers’ ability to afford a home has been supported by low interest rates, favourable competition in the availability of mortgage products and the Government’s Help to Buy policy.
 This scheme is available in its current form to March 2021 and will be extended in amended form from April 2021 to March 2023.

 The Group provides homes for all by providing an attractive range of homes at various price points across the UK, with a focus on the first time buyer, first time mover market.
 The Group’s average private selling price for 2019 was £241,985 c.18%* lower than the national average.
 We have a focus on affordability and the first time buyer, first time mover market with 50% of our private new homes going to first time buyers in the year.

 Demand continues to outstrip supply for housing.
 In October 2018, the Government committed to supplying 300,000 homes per year by the mid 2020s to attempt to combat the imbalance between supply and demand.
 Population growth has been a key driver in demand for housing.
 Per the ONS, population growth is set to continue at a strong rate, with the total UK population passing 70 million** by 2031.

 Over the eight years since 2012 the Group has delivered c.113,000 new homes across the UK.
 In the same period, we have invested c.£4.3bn in land and provided c.143,000 plots of land into the business to deliver new homes to customers across the UK.
 At 31 December 2019, the Group holds 93,246 owned and under control plots, 5.9 years supply based on current volume.